aarenson/PHPCap/README.md

 specific to using the API with that project, such as the API token to use and which field is the primary key for that project.

-The REDCapFactory object can also be used to create a REDCapDETHandler object, which would be configured with information for assuring that data entry trigger requests only come from expected sources -- particular servers and/or a particular REDCap project id.
+The `REDCapFactory` object can also be used to create a `REDCapDETHandler` object, which would be configured with information for assuring that data entry trigger requests only come from expected sources -- particular servers and/or a particular REDCap project id.

-REDCapFactory and REDCapProject objects must be configured with a Notifier object, which is used by the REDCapProject object to send a notification by some means (typically email) if a problem occurs in trying to use the REDCap API.
+`REDCapFactory` and `REDCapProject` objects must be configured with a Notifier object, which is used by the `REDCapProject` object to send a notification by some means (typically email) if a problem occurs in trying to use the REDCap API.

-If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called Connection.pm, that sets up all of the required REDCapFactory, REDCapProject, and REDCapDETHandler objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into REDCapAPI methods.
+If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called "Connection.pm", that sets up all of the required `REDCapFactory`, `REDCapProject`, and `REDCapDETHandler` objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into REDCapAPI methods.

-For example, an executable that needs to get records from REDCap for all of the subjects that are female might call the method Connection->get_subjects_female using the business logic terms 'subjects' and 'female', and then the get_subjects_female method would in turn use a method like REDCapProject->get_records_by_fields, which provides the common functionality of needing to retrieve only those records that match certain values in certain fields.
+For example, an executable that needs to get records from REDCap for all of the subjects that are female might call the method `Connection->get_subjects_female` using the business logic terms 'subjects' and 'female', and then the `get_subjects_female` method would in turn use a method like `REDCapProject->get_records_by_fields`, which provides the common functionality of needing to retrieve only those records that match certain values in certain fields.